everybodystudyclub/esc-cms/src/index.md

 # Everybody Study Club

-Hello, it's your friend [vrk](https://github.com/vrk).
-I want to tinker and experiment with the format of online learning.

 This is an experimental club for folks who are out of school but want to continue to learn, particularly through **side projects** and **independent study**.

 We're going to launch a virtual study club on Discord sometime in March 2021! _(...or maybe April, we'll see.)_